nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

           ACK payload can be bypassed by setting the ``send_only`` parameter as `True`.

     :param bytearray,bytes,list,tuple buf: The payload to transmit.
-This bytearray must have a length in range [1, 32], otherwise a `ValueError` exception is thrown.
-This can also be a list or tuple of payloads (`bytearray`); in which case, all items in the list/tuple are processed for consecutive transmissions.
+This bytearray must have a length in range [1, 32], otherwise a `ValueError` exception is thrown when the `dynamic_payloads` attribute is enabled.
+This can
+        also be a list or tuple of payloads (`bytearray`); in which case, all items in the list/tuple are processed for consecutive transmissions.